gavento/permutation-fair-dice/README.md

 # Permutation fair dice

-An implementation of an algorithm to find all _permutation fair dice_ given the dice sizes, by Tomáš Gavenčiak and Václav Rozhoň.
+An implementation of an algorithm to find all _permutation-fair dice_ given the dice sizes, by Tomáš Gavenčiak and Václav Rozhoň.

-_Definition._ Consider sets of dice where all the sides have different number, even across the dice.
-Then every throw determines a permutation of the dice if we order them according to the number shown.
-Those dice are _permutation fair_ if every permutation of the dice has the same chance of occuring after a throw.
+---

+Picture a group of friends engaging in a game where they should play in a random order.
+They may each just roll a die and line up according to the numbers rolled, though this may require re-rolls on ties.
+A natural question arises: Is it possible to design a set of dice with unique numbers on each side, ensuring that there are no ties and yet the permutation in which the n friends line up is uniformly random?
+Such a set of dice is referred to as permutation-fair dice.

-_Note._ The dice are encoded as a sequence of letters, i-th letter indicates which dice contains number i.
+In our algorithm, the dice are encoded as a sequence of letters, where _i_-th letter indicates which dice contains number _i_.
-E.g. `ABCCBABACCABCBAABC` encodes dice A with sides 1, 6, 8, 11, 15, 16, dice B with sides 2, 5, 7, 12, 14, 17, and dice C with sides 3, 4, 9, 10, 13, 18.
+E.g. `ABCCBABACCABCBAABC` encodes dice A with faces 1, 6, 8, 11, 15, 16, dice B with faces 2, 5, 7, 12, 14, 17, and dice C with faces 3, 4, 9, 10, 13, 18.
+This particular (6, 6, 6)-faced set of dice is also permutation-fair.

 ## Running the Rust version

-Install the Rust compiler, then check out this repository, compile in release mode for speed, and run with desired dice sizes.
+Install the [Rust compiler toolchain](https://rustup.rs/), then check out this repository, compile in release mode, and run with desired dice sizes.

 ```
 git clone https://github.com/gavento/permutation-fair-dice
 cd permutation-fair-dice

 # Build with rust cargo
 cargo build --release

 # Run with desired dice sizes
 ./target/release/main 6 6 6

+# Note you can also look for dice fair only w.r.t the distribution of the first k players (rather than all players)
+./target/release/main 4 6 6 6 --fair-up-to 3
 ```

-This outputs:
+Example output:

 ```
 [00:00:00.000] INFO   # Gathering data for FDTS [6,6,6] (fair up to 3) ...